News and Events

-We have a Fantastic Fairtrade Smoothie Bike to publicise Fairtrade Fortnight 2014, "Stick with Foncho to make Bananas Fair", and to make Fairtrade Banana Smoothies.
-You, or someone else, pedals, the stationary bike has a smoothie maker attachment making delicious Fairtrade Banana smoothies.
-Everyone wins!
+We had a Fantastic Fairtrade Smoothie Bike to publicise Fairtrade Fortnight 2014, "Stick with Foncho to make Bananas Fair", and to make Fairtrade Banana Smoothies.
+You, or someone else, pedalled, the stationary bike had a smoothie maker attachment making delicious Fairtrade Banana smoothies.
+Everyone won (unlike the World Cup)!

 Monday 24 February 2014, Sainsbury's Bridgnorth, in the foyer, organised by Bridgnorth Fairtrade.
 With banana suits, posters, Banana Smoothie Bike and full cooperation of Sainsbury's staff (thank you!).
 210 signatures were collected for the Fairtrade Foundation petition to Vince Cable asking for action on unsustainable supermarket pricing of bananas.